 Children are relentlessly human and live entirely in the moment.
 When they are hungry, they are hungry.
 When they play, they play.
 They are affectionate, they can be quite blunt, they are impressionable, and they quickly adapt to changes.
 They effortlessly learn, they pick up their mother tongue within a few years, and they believe in fairy tales.
 They are curious, test boundaries, and get dirty – a noisy ball of energy, as active as the days are long.
-To their parents’ delight they eventually get tired and fall asleep only to wake up in the morning and do it all over again.
+To their parents’ relief they eventually get tired and fall asleep only to wake up in the morning and do it all over again.

 To study children is to study humanity.
 When God created us, He created us as children first and adults second.
 I venture to say that our adulthood suffers when we didn’t have much of a childhood.
 I also believe that we experience a more successful adulthood when we stay in touch with our inner child.